mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/insertcss/index.md

 ### Return value

 A [`Promise`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that fulfills with no arguments when all the CSS is inserted.
-If any error occurs, the promise fulfills with an error message.
+If any error occurs, the promise is rejected.

 ## Examples